 The ultimate goal of a mentorship relationship is to advance your career.
 The ideal mentor helps you hone your skill set and better understand the industry.
 As the mentee, it’s your responsibility to track progress towards your goal.

 If you aren’t already, use a 1:1 project management tool with goal tracking.
-This helps you align on what you’re doing, where you’re going, and how you’ll get there.Try free goal tracking with Asana
+This helps you align on what you’re doing, where you’re going, and how you’ll get there.Set and achieve goals with Asana